khliland/multiblock/README.md

 _Multiblock Data Fusion in Statistics and Machine Learning_
  _- Applications in the Natural and Life Sciences_ .

 The book is in preparation and its title may be subject to adjustments.
-Submission to Wiley for publication is planned for July 2021.
+Submission to Wiley for publication is planned for September 2021.

 ## Contents